-Next, you'll be asked to enter the Security Code on your device.
-A security code consists of letters and must be entered in upper case, no numbers.
+Next, you'll be asked to enter the Security Code from your device.
+A security code consists of letters and must be entered in upper case (no numbers).
 It can also be found on the barcode label of your device.